• Skip to main content

 Image by Ulrike Mai from Pixabay

-Filed Under: Spiritual Formation, Core Longings, God's Kingdom, Identity Tagged With: suffering
+Filed Under: Self-Care, Core Longings, God's Kingdom, Spiritual Formation Tagged With: suffering

-August 23, 2020 by Matt Pavlik Leave a Comment
+August 23, 2020 by Matt Pavlik 2 Comments

-How can you tell if you’re dreaming?
-Sometimes you can’t until you wake up.
-You need something to compare and contrast with your dream.
+Dreams are interesting.
+Sometimes they can feel real.
+They can be wonderful-exciting but they can also be scary-exciting–at least until you wake up from them.
+How can you tell if you’re in reality or in a story about your reality?
+Sometimes you can’t see the difference until you wake up.
+Being awake allows for a greater degree of awareness.
 Once you’re awake you can do a reality check.
 “That was so weird.
 Thank God that was only a dream.”

-The way you understand the world is constantly changing.
+The way you understand the world should be constantly changing.
 As a child, what you experience early on becomes your best understanding of what the world is all about.
-If that experience was horrible or even neutral, you’ll form that kind of worldview and self-image.
-From there your understanding will continue to roll downhill unless something happens to point you in a new direction.
+If that experience was horrible or even neutral, you’ll form that kind of worldview (understanding of the world) and self-image (understanding of yourself).

 But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.
 Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.